Are you looking for side hustles for nursing students to earn extra money?

 With vocations such as nursing, it’s often helpful to have something else in your life that lightens the mental and physical load created by your main nursing role.

-None of these roles are easy side jobs for nurses as they all require time, effort, and experience.
+None of these roles are easy side hustles for nursing students, as they all require time, effort, and experience.
 However, they are inherently doable for someone who has the drive to launch out on a new path.

 I hope the roles I’ve discussed will be a valuable starting point for you as you begin to explore other roles to supplement your nursing role.